Saturday, March 8, 2025

 Charles M Russell "Wagon Boss" painting in the closet and it was still there.
 I was in shock.
 She told me I could drop by their house and pick it up.
 So Dylan and I dropped by and picked it up.
 I brought it home with the intention of giving it to Dylan because he has asked for it.
 My parents had taken it out of the frame some time in the 70's and I am guessing I brought it home to Austin with me around that same time.
 It may have even hung over my fireplace at one time, I can't remember.

-At any rate it seemed magically synchronistic that the "Wagon Boss" would make its way back to me at this time when the politics of our country's administration is mimicking the times when Charles M. Russell's power mongering Great Uncle Charles Bent had been appointed governor of New Mexico.
-A man who had lived a life of privilege and lacked empathy towards people who didn't look like him or speak his language or practice his religion.
+At any rate it seemed magically synchronistic that the "Wagon Boss" would make its way back to me at this time when the political choices of our country's administration is mimicking the times when Charles M. Russell's power mongering Great Uncle Charles Bent had been appointed governor of New Mexico.
+A man with no moral compass, who had lived a life of privilege and lacked empathy towards people who didn't look like him or speak his language or practice his religion.
 Sound familiar?
-Yeah... he probably would have made his way into the White House earlier this month.
+He was a lot like the man who bought his way into the White House earlier this month.

 It warms my heart that Charles M Russell went his own way and lived a life of empathy and compassion.
 This painting represents the kindness in Charles Russell's heart.
 He chose to spend his life helping the disenfranchised after his great-uncles had played such a huge part in doing just the opposite.
 Charles M. Russell, often called "the cowboy artist," is recognized for his significant contribution to portraying the positive Native American life and culture in his art.
 He used his platform as an artist to depict Native Americans as strong, dignified people.
 He also advocated for their rights through his paintings and writings, even going as far as supporting land rights for tribes by lobbying for the establishment of a reservation for them.